 - Accelerated-depreciation method Depreciation method that produces higher depreciation expense in the early years than in the later years (p.
-392). - Additions and improvements Costs incurred to increase the operating efficiency, productive capacity, or useful life of a long-term asset (p.
-395).

-- Amortization The allocation of the cost of a limited-life intangible asset to expense over its useful life in a systematic and rational manner (p.
-401). - Capital expenditures Expenditures that increase the company's investment in productive facilities (p.
-395). - Copyright Exclusive grant from the federal government that allows the owner to reproduce and sell an artistic or published work (p.
-402). - Declining-balance method Depreciation method that applies a constant rate to the declining book value of the asset and produces a decreasing annual depreciation expense over the useful life of the asset (p.
-391). - Depreciable cost The cost of a long-term asset less its salvage value (p.
-388). - Franchise A contractual arrangement under which the franchisor grants the franchisee the right to sell certain products, render specific services, or use certain trademarks or trade names, usually within a designated geographical area (p.
-403). - Goodwill The value of all favorable attributes that relate to a business enterprise (p.
-403). - Intangible assets Rights, privileges, and competitive advantages that result from the ownership of long-lived assets that do not possess physical substance (p.
-401). - Licenses Operating rights to use public property, granted to a business enterprise by a governmental agency (p.
-403). - Long-term assets Tangible resources that are used in the operations of the business and are not intended for sale to customers (p.
-383).
+393). - Additions and improvements Costs incurred to increase the operating efficiency, productive capacity, or useful life of a long-term asset (p.
+397). - Amortization The allocation of the cost of a limited-life intangible asset to expense over its useful life in a systematic and rational manner (p.
+403). - Capital expenditures Expenditures that increase the company's investment in productive facilities (p.
+397). - Copyright Exclusive grant from the federal government that allows the owner to reproduce and sell an artistic or published work (p.
+404). - Declining-balance method Depreciation method that applies a constant rate to the declining book value of the asset and produces a decreasing annual depreciation expense over the useful life of the asset (p.
+392). - Depreciable cost The cost of a long-term asset less its salvage value (p.
+390). - Franchise (license) A contractual arrangement under which the franchisor grants the franchisee the right to sell certain products, render specific services, or use certain trademarks or trade names, usually within a designated geographical area (p.
+404). - Goodwill The value of all favorable attributes that relate to a business enterprise (p.
+405). - Intangible assets Rights, privileges, and competitive advantages that result from the ownership of long-lived assets that do not possess physical substance (p.
+402). - Licenses Operating rights to use public property, granted to a business enterprise by a governmental agency (p.
+404).

-- Modified Accelerated Cost Recovery System (MACRS) Depreciation method whereby assets are classified into recovery classes and are depreciated at an accelerated rate (p.
-393). - Ordinary repairs Expenditures to maintain the operating efficiency and productive life of the unit (p.
-395). - Patent An exclusive right issued by the U.S. Patent Office that enables the recipient to manufacture, sell, or otherwise control an invention for a period of twenty years from the date of the grant (p.
-402). - Revenue expenditures Expenditures that are immediately charged against revenues as an expense (p.
-395). - Salvage value An estimate of an asset's value at the end of its useful life (p.
-387). - Straight-line method Depreciation method in which periodic depreciation is the same for each year of the asset's useful life (p.
-388). - Sum-of-years'-digits method Depreciation method in which the digits of the years of the asset's expected useful life are totaled as the denominator of the calculation and the years' digits are used in reverse order as the numerator for depreciation (p.
-392). - Trademark (trade name) A word, phrase, jingle, or symbol that identifies a particular enterprise or product (p.
-402). - Units-of-activity method Depreciation method in which useful life is expressed in terms of the total units of production or use expected from an asset (p.
-389). - Useful life An estimate of the expected productive life, also called service life, of an asset (p.
-387).
+- Long-term assets Tangible resources that are used in the operations of the business and are not intended for sale to customers (p.
+384). - Modified Accelerated Cost Recovery System (MACRS) Depreciation method where assets are classified into recovery classes and are depreciated at an accelerated rate (p.
+395). - Ordinary repairs Expenditures to maintain the operating efficiency and productive life of the unit (p.
+397). - Patent An exclusive right issued by the U.S. Patent Office that enables the recipient to manufacture, sell, or otherwise control an invention for a period of 20 years from the date of the grant (p.
+403). - Revenue expenditures Expenditures that are immediately charged against revenues as an expense (p.
+397). - Salvage value An estimate of an asset's value at the end of its useful life (p.
+389). - Straight-line method Depreciation method in which periodic depreciation is the same for each year of the asset's useful life (p.
+390). - Sum-of-years'-digits method Depreciation method in which the digits of the years of the asset's expected useful life are totaled as the denominator of the calculation and the years' digits are used in reverse order as the numerator for depreciation (p.
+394). - Trademark (trade name) A word, phrase, jingle, or symbol that identifies a particular enterprise or product (p.
+404). - Units-of-activity method Depreciation method in which useful life is expressed in terms of the total units of production or use expected from an asset (p.
+391). - Useful life An estimate of the expected productive life, also called service life, of an asset (p.
+389).